happtur/Minesweeper/documentation/workingtimerecord.md

 new pit report.
 Made some adjustments to the code.
 Drew a tad more descriptive class diagram.*

+**12.02.2016** 3h *(Completed the suggested short GUI builder tutorial).
+ Started on the GUI (without using the GUI builder).
-**12.02.2016** 14.00 (completed short GUI builder tutorial), javadoc for classes and all methods in Tile, started on GUI, checkstyle
+ Wrote JavaDoc descriptions for all classes and all methods in Tile.
+ Followed the instructions and generated a Checkstyle report, corrected the errors and generated a new report, which I submitted to the documentation.*